Rene36/tmh_server/README.md

     main()
 ```

+## Learnings <a name="learnings"></a>
+- Updating database based on integer index leads only to minor speed ups compared to varchar lookups (0.002s)
+No difference between `'BEGIN; UPDATE "curtailments" SET "power_curtailed"=%s WHERE "idx"=%s; COMMIT;'` and `UPDATE "curtailments" SET "power_curtailed"=%s WHERE "idx"=%s` in s/query
+`executemany` super slow as well

+- Make power_nominal and power_curtailed smallints, but ensure

 ## Assumptions <a name="assumptions"></a>
 Additional information, e.g.,
 - AVACON does not exclusively operate in TenneT area
 - Add code lintering

+## Open End Question <a name="open_end_question"></a>
+What else can we do with the data besides plotting it?
+- Predicting it
+- Enriching it with another dataset
+- ...